jnvb/ios-decal-proj4/README.md

 * To manage my computer from anywhere.

 ## Features
-* Take a screenshot of a PC.
+* Take a screenshot of PCs.
 * Turn off.
 * Check what programs are running.
 * Terminate a program.
-* Send a message to PC.
+* Send a message to PCs.

 ## Control Flow
 * User adds IP addresses and name of the PCs.